plouc/mozaik-website/source/develop/extension-anatomy.md

     client.js    # extension's client
-    config.js    # define your extension's client configuration schema using convict styl/        # custom extension styles if you need some test/        # of course :)
+    config.js    # define your extension's client configuration schema using convict styl/        # custom extension styles if you need some index.styl   # this is the file that gets collected by Mozaïk test/        # of course :)
   .eslintrc    # javascript linter configuration .babelrc     # required for es6/jsx transiplation